I have a torn ACL. Now what?

 Speak with an OSMS physician to ensure that you are taking the right steps to make sure your ACL heals correctly.

-If you believe you may be suffering from an ACL tear or injury, request an appointment at OSMS here or visit our walk-in Acute Injury Clinic, open Monday-Friday from 8 a.m. – 5 p.m.
+If you believe you may be suffering from an ACL tear or injury, schedule an appointment at OSMS here or visit our walk-in Acute Injury Clinic, open Monday-Friday from 8 a.m. – 5 p.m.